 Body coordinate systems connected to Joints

 Refer to the table Mapping of Selected Mechanical Data to Simscape Multibody Model Components.
 Using your CAD exporter module, you transform the selected data listed in the first column of the table into the form required in the second column with the Simscape Multibody Link API functions and data types.
 You collect the selected data into an intermediate Simscape Multibody Link API object.
-With the Simscape Multibody Link API, you then write the intermediate API representation to a Physical Modeling XML file.
+With the Simscape Multibody Link API, you then write the intermediate API representation to an XML multibody description file.

 See Design Custom Exporter Module for information on these API functions and data types.